 In 2014, the North Carolina State University, Raleigh, began to research the feasibility of growing, harvesting and pulping bamboo for paper in the American southeast.
 National Bamboo, a private company in North Carolina, has sponsored the research, hoping to become a leader in the domestic bamboo paper industry.

 National Bamboo is helping farmers throughout the region convert their land from traditional crops to promising bamboo.
 Their species of choice is Phyllostachys nigra ‘Henon”, a temperate timber bamboo, well-suited for this climate and purpose, given its impressive size and growth rate.
 They also recommend and work with P. edulis (Moso), P. rubromarginata (Rubro), and P. vivax.
-If you’re considering a bamboo farm in this part of the country, try contacting National Bamboo for a consultation.

 Keep on rolling